 Written behind bars, Soledad Brother made George Jackson one of the most influential voices of his generation and his murder by prison guards during an alleged escape attempt resulted in a massive outpouring of anguish.
 So many mourners came to pay tribute that while Father Neil, Huey Newton, Bobby Seale, Elaine Brown and others eulogized Jackson within the walls of St. Augustine’s many thousands more gathered in these streets to offer their respects.
 Press Play below to hear Father Neil remember the “sea of humanity” that converged on this neighborhood to celebrate the life and legacy of George Jackson in August 1971.
 This clip also includes archival audio of Black Panthers co-founder Bobby Seale discussing the Party’s response to Jackson’s death.

 Bonus clip: When Elaine Brown was the editor of the Black Panther Party’s newspaper, she visited George Jackson in San Quentin Prison shortly before his death.
 Although George was heavily shackled with chains during that meeting, Brown remembers him as possessing a great amount of dignity and determination.
 Press the play button to hear Elaine Brown discuss how she worked with George Jackson’s mother to arrange the funeral here at St. Augustine’s and why she remembers Huey Newton’s speech as the highlight of that tragic day.

+St. Augustine’s dates back to 1910; the building at this location was constructed in 1920.
 St. Augustine’s later merged with Trinity Episcopal Church.
 Today the combined congregation meets at the red church building at Telegraph Avenue and 29th St. with the St. Augustine’s name.